Skip to content

 ✦ Plain-English analogy ✦ Real code with output ✦ Interview questions

-• Line graphs display trends and changes over continuous intervals
+• Bar graphs compare discrete categories; line graphs reveal trends over continuous intervals

-• Pie charts show proportional composition of a whole dataset
+• Pie charts show proportional composition but humans struggle to compare angles precisely

 🚨 START HERE